konynour/konynour/README.md

 <p>
 	# 💫 About Me:

-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Data science & Ros

 - 👨‍💻 All of my projects are unavailable for now